 Share this article

 There are a number of signs that can be used to identify an organisation where measurement has taken precedence over decision-making.
-When arbitration decisions are systematically postponed on the grounds that additional data is lacking is one of them.
-And when this pattern is repeated cycle after cycle, without the additional level of information substantially altering the situation, it reflects an inability to make decisions in the face of uncertainty.
+When arbitration decisions are systematically postponed on the grounds that additional data is lacking This is one.
+When this pattern repeats cycle after cycle, without additional information substantially altering the situation, it indicates an inability to make decisions in the face of uncertainty.

 Delegating decision-making responsibility to tools is also a real scourge within organisations.
 When trade-offs are systematically attributed to an algorithm, a predictive model or a scoring system, this often reflects a lack of accountability that makes it possible to avoid taking responsibility for choices and consequences.